Meherrin: 18th century

 In 1705 the Virginia Colony established a reservation for the Meherrin at Maherrin Neck (later renamed Manley’s Neck), in an area claimed by both Virginia and Carolina.
 It was finally assigned to Carolina, and in 1706 Carolina ordered the Meherrin out of her territory, threatening violence to expel them.
 The Meherrin asked for more time, a year in order to harvest their crops, and asked for help from the Virginia colonists to make their case.
 Virginia took their side in the quarrel, but in August 1707 Carolinian official Thomas Pollock, leading a troop of 60 men, attacked Meherrin Town, destroying crops, homes, and all belongings; his forces seized 36 men, depriving them of water for two days.
 In September the Virginia militia met with the chiefs, promising Virginia’s protection to prevent them from retaliating against Carolina.
 Col. Edmond Jennings, Virginia Council President, wrote a harsh reprimand to leaders of Carolina.

 From 1711 to 1712, the Meherrin allied with the Tuscarora against British colonists in the Carolinas and their Indian allies during the Tuscarora War.
 In 1713, they delivered two of their paramount chief’s sons as hostages to be kept by the colonists at the College of William & Mary in Williamsburg, Virginia to ensure that they would keep the peace.
 In 1720 they made a treaty of peace with the Susquehanna, another Iroquoian tribe.

 In 1717 the Meherrin were given a reservation along the western shore of lower Chowanoc River, not far from its mouth in Albemarle Sound, near modern Colerain (Bertie County, N.C.).
 At the time, Governor Charles Eden thought that the reservation only contained 10,000 acres, but Surveyor Col. Edward Moseley later discovered that the reservation contained more than 40,000 acres.

 In 1723, the Virginia Colony confirmed the Meherrin right to the reservation land and severely criticized North Carolina for illegally taking Meherrin land.
 Most of the Tuscarora were driven off after many were killed and taken captive in the above war.
 The North Carolina authorities reviewed petitions from both the Meherrin and British colonists squatting on their land.

 The Meherrin became tributaries of the Province of North Carolina in 1726.
 The British colonists established a reservation in what is now Hertford County, North Carolina.
 The 7-square-mile reservation was located between the Meherrin River and the Chowan River.
 The Province of North Carolina confirmed in a treaty that the reservation land belonged to the Meherrin.

-In 1731, fewer than 20 surviving Meherring families lived east of the Chowan River in North Carolina.
+In 1731, fewer than 20 surviving Meherrin families lived east of the Chowan River in North Carolina.
 They moved to what is now Northampton County, North Carolina by 1755, when only 8 fighting men were recorded.

 By 1761, an estimated 20 Meherrin fighting men and their families lived along the Roanoke River, along with Saponi, Tuscarora, and Machapunga people.
 By 1768 their reservation had been dissolved.
-They likely migrated north with last bands of Tuscarora in 1802.
+They likely migrated north with the last bands of Tuscarora in 1802.